cncf/wg-serverless/whitepapers/serverless-overview/README.md

 ### Chat bots

-Interacting with humans doesn’t necessarily require millisecond response time, and in many ways a bot that replies to humans may actually benefit from a slight delay to make the conversation feel more natural.
+Interacting with humans doesn’t necessarily require millisecond response time, and in many ways a bot that replies to humans may benefit from a slight delay to make the conversation feel more natural.
 Because of this, a degree of initial latency from waiting for the function to be loaded from a cold start may be acceptable.
 A bot may also need to be extremely scalable when added to a popular social network like Facebook, WhatsApp, or Slack, so pre-provisioning an always-on daemon in a PaaS or IaaS model in anticipation of sudden or peak demand may not be as efficient or cost-effective as a serverless approach.

 Examples include: